Policy Pros

 • Equal opportunities statement

-SMEs (5-49 employees): All of the above, plus:
+SMEs (5 to 49 employees): All of the above, plus:

-• Written health and safety policy (legally required at 5+ employees)
+• Written health and safety policy (legally required at 5+ employees) including a stress and psychosocial risk assessment

-• Absence management and sickness policy
+• Absence management and sickness policy reflecting the 2026 SSP reforms

-• Flexible working policy
+• Flexible working policy reflecting the day-one right to request

-• Maternity, paternity and parental leave policies
+• Maternity, paternity, and parental leave policies reflecting the 2026 day-one rights

 • Anti-bribery policy (if any commercial activities)